benkiefer/maven-helper-script/README.md

     m jr web

 All parameters passed into the helper script are applied to every execution.
-So when you type:
+So you only need to flag a command like offline mode once:

     m ci web ci parent -o

-You get:

-    mvn clean install -pl web -o && mvn clean install -pl parent -o

 ******

-*How do I use it?*
+###How do I use it?###
  - Make sure you have ruby installed and on your path.
  - Checkout the project to a directory on your machine.
  - From the checkout directory, type "rake install".